dkour125/project4/README.md

 #  RNN-LSTM Aggressiveness Text Classifier

 This project demonstrates a **text classification model** built using **Recurrent Neural Networks (RNNs)** with **LSTM** layers to detect **aggressive content in textual data**.
 It includes detailed data preprocessing, model training, and evaluation — all performed in a Jupyter Notebook.
+Objective: To classify tweets as aggressive or not, given geographical, temporal and content-based features

 ## 📌 Highlights